acseler/shopping_cart/README.md

   my_step: 'MY STEP'
 ```

 Now you need to define your controllers. `app/controllers/shopping_cart/orders_controller.rb` contains `order_addresses, delivery, payment` methods.
 Choose method after which you want to put your step.
-You need to change following code.
+You need to change the following code.

 ```ruby
   Command.call(form) do